bard0n/odin-recipes/README.md

 # odin-recipes
 This project is being created to demonstrate the skills I have learned so far by creating a recipe website.

+So far learning and applying CSS has been the most difficult part for me but I think I have a decent understanding of it now after applying it for my own website.